UFC Champ’s Savage Plan: ‘I Have to Represent Death’

 “I think his biggest weakness is I believe that he thinks he’s infallible,” Gaethje said per MMA Fighting.
 “I think if you told him that or brought it to his attention, I believe that he would be very good at explaining to you how he does not believe that, but I believe that he surrounds himself with people who stroke his ego.
 I believe that culture, this is what I’m counting on anyways, they can stroke your ego, I’ve seen it.
 I’ve seen it over there.
 I’ve seen fighters really just surround themselves with a posse that really pumps them up and jacks them up.”

-So Gaethje thinks Nurmagomedov might have been fasting himself up for the kill over the years.
+So Gaethje thinks Nurmagomedov might have inadvertently fattened himself up for the kill over the years by surrounding himself with the wrong kinds of people.

 “At the end of the day, he breathes oxygen,” Gaethje said.
 “His brain needs to get oxygen.
 If I can short circuit that oxygen supply for half a second, then he’ll go to sleep.”